Aggouri/acheron/Readme.md

 ```

 ## Hydra Configuration
-You need to an OAuth2 client to allow Acheron to make requests to Hydra.
+You need to create an OAuth2 client to allow Acheron to make requests to Hydra.

 Connect to hydra:
 ```